wpilibsuite/vendor-json-repo/README.md

 ## Repository structure

 This git repository contains sources to generate one or more "bundles" of vendordeps.
 A bundle is a set of vendordep JSON files and an associated manifest that are designed to be consumed by a specific release series (such as a competition season or alpha/beta period) of tooling such as IDEs.
-For the generated bundle format, see [here](#bundle-repository-structure)
+For the generated bundle format, see [here](#bundle-repository-structure).

 Each bundle is generated from a directory in the root of this repository (named `YEAR/`) containing vendordep JSON files, and a metadata file (also in the root of this repository, named `YEAR_metadata.json`) that provides metadata needed to generate the bundle manifest.